 A trendline connects the left armpit low to the right armpit low, forming a neckline.
 After the right shoulder has formed, if the price drops below the neckline the pattern is considered complete, and a reversal is underway.
 Occasionally the neckline won’t be of use, because it is angled too steeply (either up or down) to provide a viable signal.
 When this occur, use the right armpit low as an alternative.
 If the price drops below the neckline, or the right armpit low, consider the pattern complete.
 By “complete” I mean that the reversal is in place, indicating that a downtrend is underway and the price is likely to head lower, overall (opposite for an inverse pattern).

-Waiting for the pattern complete indicates that a trend reversal is already underway (likely: nothing is trading is certain).
+Waiting for the pattern complete indicates that a trend reversal is already underway.
 But we can actually see evidence of a reversal earlier.
 This is especially true when the head and shoulders takes on a certain shape.
 For example, the right armpit may be lower than the left.
-When this occurs the price has already created a lower low (right armpit below left armpit).
+When this occurs the price has already created a lower low (right armpit is below left armpit).
 A lower swing low is a sign of a downtrend, not an uptrend.
 So if the price makes a lower low, and then rallies and makes a lower high (right shoulder)–and then starts dropping again–we have two key pieces of evidence that a downtrend is underway (lower high and lower low).
 We have this evidence before the pattern completes.
 Once the patterns completes, or the price drops below the right armpit, we have even more evidence that the downtrend is underway…or at minimum that the uptrend is in trouble and we should stay away from buying for the time being.
 We will talk more about buying and selling based on this pattern a bit later.

 The key is not to think about the pattern specifically.
 Understand what the pattern is telling us.
 People have a tendency to get very caught up in a how a pattern looks, but that is not the important part.
 What we are really watching is that transition from uptrend to downtrend.
 Since uptrends make overall higher swing lows and higher swing highs, when we start to see lower swing highs and lows, that tells us the trend is in trouble.
 The head and shoulders pattern is simply a way to visualize that transition.

 If the right armpit is higher than the left armpit, then we need to wait for pattern to complete, because in this case we don’t have a lower swing low during the pattern.
 The right shoulder will form a lower swing high, but until the price starts dropping again it is a bit pre-mature to start calling it a downtrend.
 Notice the difference?
 If the right armpit is below the left, and then forms the right shoulder, we have both a lower swing high and a lower swing low.
-But if the right armpit is above the left, then we only have the lower swing high on the right shoulder to tell us the downtrend is starting…in others words, there is less evidence in this case so we may want to wait for the pattern to complete before considering it a downtrend.
+But if the right armpit is above the left armpit, then we only have the lower swing high on the right shoulder to tell us the downtrend is starting…in others words, there is less evidence in this case so we may want to wait for the pattern to complete before considering it a downtrend.

 Figure 2.
 Head and Shoulders on GBP/USD Weekly Chart